pariahstation/Pariah-Station/modular_pariah/modules/icspawning/readme.md

 ### Description:

-Adds a control click function to ghosts which allows an admin to spawn the player in via a supply pod or teleportation with effects, also adds a bluespace tech loadout and some bluespace tech items.
+Adds a verb and a context menu action which allows an admin to spawn an observer in via a supply pod or teleportation with effects.

 ### TG Proc Changes: